Queer nationalism

+History

+In 1969, gay activist Don Jackson from California proposed to take over Alpine County, California—a project also known as Stonewall Nation.

 Queer Nation

-The homophobic aspect of many cultures has led to increasing frustration and a wish to separate from a perceived hostile heterosexual majority.
-These feelings found their expression in 1990 with the establishment of Queer Nation, a radical organization best known for its slogan "We're here.
+Homophobia in many cultures has led some queer people to become increasingly frustrated and wish to separate from a perceived hostile heterosexual majority.
+In 1990, prompted by these feelings, Queer Nation was founded, a radical organization best known for its slogan "We're here.
 We're queer.
 Get used to it".

-In 1969, gay activist Don Jackson from California proposed to take over Alpine County, California—a project also known as Stonewall Nation.
+2004 — Gay and Lesbian Commonwealth Kingdom

-The first attempt to make territorial claims was made in 2004 by a group of Australian gay activists who declared the tiny islands of Cato Reef to be the Gay and Lesbian Kingdom of the Coral Sea Islands and Dale Parker Anderson to be the Emperor.
-Following the 2005 disagreements within the group, the Gay and Lesbian Commonwealth Kingdom and Unified Gay Tribe have cancelled their affiliation to Anderson.
+In 2004, a group of Australian gay activists declared the tiny islands of Cato Reef to be the Gay and Lesbian Kingdom of the Coral Sea Islands and Dale Parker Anderson to be the Emperor.
+Following disagreements within the group in 2005, the Gay and Lesbian Commonwealth Kingdom and Unified Gay Tribe have cancelled their affiliation to Anderson.

 Some other groups with similar causes exist, e.g. the Gay Homeland Foundation and a micronation called Gay Parallel Republic.

+2007 — Gay State

-In 2007, Garrett Graham published a plan and constitution for a gay state, connected to Theodor Herzl's Jewish state ("Herzl's words, messages and concepts live on in ...
-The Gay State").
+In 2007, Garrett Graham published a plan and constitution for a gay state, inspired by Theodor Herzl's Jewish state: "Herzl's words, messages and concepts live on in...The Gay State".

-The Pink Panthers Movement

-The gay rights activist group the Pink Panthers Movement (PPM) in Denver, Colorado, as well as their charters/chapters throughout the United States, including a large group located in Fresno, California, have identified themselves not only as radical and militant but also as queer nationalists.
-These formed several small parties throughout the United States and Canada that stand in solidarity only to those that identify as supporters of the old Queer Nation.

-Research on queer nationalism
+Cultural identity

-An advanced analysis was published 1996 by Brian Walker.
-In his article "Social Movements as Nationalisms, or, On the Very Idea of a Queer Nation", Walker points out that several features of the nationalistic creation of cultural identity apply to the LGBT national movement as well.
-Walker classifies queer nationalism as one of the new cultural forms of nationalism which are distinct from the old ethnic and religious types of nationalism and concludes that the gay and lesbian community fulfils many criteria to be regarded as a people for the following reasons:
+In his article "Social Movements as Nationalisms, or, On the Very Idea of a Queer Nation", Brian Walker points out that several features of the nationalistic creation of cultural identity apply to the LGBT national movement as well.
+He classifies queer nationalism as one of the new cultural forms of nationalism which are distinct from the old ethnic and religious types of nationalism and concludes that the gay and lesbian community fulfils many criteria to be regarded as a people for the following reasons: